Chocolate Chip Muffins

 - Melted Butter: Adds richness and flavor to the muffins.

-- Granulated Sugar and Light Brown Sugar: Sweetens the muffins and contributes to their soft, moist texture.
+- Granulated Sugar and Light Brown Sugar: Sweeten the muffins and help keep them soft and tender.

-- Mini Semi-Sweet Chocolate Chips: Infuse the muffins with bursts of chocolate flavor.
-Mini morsels are used as they are less likely to sink to the bottom of the muffins during baking.
+- Mini Semi-Sweet Chocolate Chips: Pack in chocolate flavor.
+Mini chocolate chips are less likely to sink to the bottom of the muffins during baking, which means more chocolate in every bite.

 - Jump to the printable recipe for precise measurements